mlemesle/rustemon/README.md

 For each endpoints, 4 call are defined :

-* get_windowed_results : without parameters, calls the endpoint without any informations to retrieve the first page of the paginted response for the endpoint.
+* get_page : without parameters, calls the endpoint without any informations to retrieve the first page of the paginated response for the endpoint.
 As defined [here](https://pokeapi.co/docs/v2#resource-listspagination-section),
-* get_windowed_results_with_param : allows you to modify the parameters for the paginated query,
+* get_page_with_param : allows you to modify the parameters for the paginated query,
 * get_by_id : calls the endpoint using the id of the targeted resource,
 * get_by_name : calls the endpoint using the name of the targeted resource.